kwonars-student/520_Assignments/Assignment 2/readme.md

 ## Usage

-To utilize the user control area parameters, follow these steps:
+To utilize the user control parameters, follow these steps:

 1. Set the `max_elements` to the desired value, ensuring it is not too large.
 2. Adjust the `resolution` according to your preference.